Making ice cream at home just got even easier with this recipe and learn how to make homemade waffle cones.

 Waffle cones are simply that, cones made from a basic waffle recipe.
 I’d say it’s definitely not a classic waffle recipe because that has yeast in it, so I’d say it’s closer to a pancake batter than anything.
 The toughest part about making waffle cones is having a waffle cone maker, however don’t let that stop you because you can simply just cook them in a skillet or on a griddle, they just won’t have those little groves like waffles do.
 If you don’t want to purchase an electric waffle cone maker then maybe consider an iron that you can cook over your cook top, it’s way cheaper!
 We eat a lot of ice cream in this house, so it made the most sense to just pick up the electric version.

 Simply add some of the batter to the iron or electric waffle cone maker and it cooks for about 1 to 2 minutes.
 From there you roll it up using the little cone shaped mold that comes with your waffle cone maker and let it sit for a few minutes until it hardens up.
 It is so easy I can’t even begin to tell to tell you plus you can get creative with these as well buy dipping them in chocolate or adding on sprinkles, totally up to you!

-Check out this super fun root beer float recipe if you are a huge ice cream fan like me!
+Check out this super fun root beer float recipe if you are a huge dessert fan like me!

 How to Make Homemade Ice Cream and Waffle Cones